metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The debug adapter supports restarting a frame.
 	SupportsRestartFrame bool `json:"supportsRestartFrame,omitempty"`

+	// The debug adapter supports the completionsRequest.
+	SupportsCompletionsRequest bool `json:"supportsCompletionsRequest,omitempty"`

 	// The debug adapter supports the modules request.
 	SupportsModulesRequest bool `json:"supportsModulesRequest,omitempty"`

-	// The debug adapter supports a 'format' attribute on the stackTraceRequest, variablesRequest, and evaluateRequest.
+	// The debug adapter supports the RestartRequest.
+In this case a client should not implement 'restart' by terminating and relaunching the adapter but by calling the RestartRequest.
-	SupportsValueFormattingOptions bool `json:"supportsValueFormattingOptions,omitempty"`
+	SupportsRestartRequest bool `json:"supportsRestartRequest,omitempty"`

 	// The debug adapter supports the exceptionInfo request.
 	SupportsExceptionInfoRequest bool `json:"supportsExceptionInfoRequest,omitempty"`

+	// The debug adapter supports conditional breakpoints.
+	SupportsConditionalBreakpoints bool `json:"supportsConditionalBreakpoints,omitempty"`

-	// The debug adapter supports breakpoints that break execution after a specified number of hits.
+	// The debug adapter supports stepping back via the stepBack and reverseContinue requests.
-	SupportsHitConditionalBreakpoints bool `json:"supportsHitConditionalBreakpoints,omitempty"`
+	SupportsStepBack bool `json:"supportsStepBack,omitempty"`

+	// The set of additional module information exposed by the debug adapter.
+	AdditionalModuleColumns []ColumnDescriptor `json:"additionalModuleColumns,omitempty"`
 } // struct Capabilities

 ```